Apache Parquet

-Apache Parquet is a free and open-source column-oriented data storage format in the Apache Hadoop ecosystem.
+Apache Parquet is a free and open-source column-oriented data storage format in the Apache Hadoop ecosystem inspired by Google Dremel interactive ad-hoc query system for analysis of read-only nested data.
 It is similar to RCFile and ORC, the other columnar-storage file formats in Hadoop, and is compatible with most of the data processing frameworks around Hadoop.
-It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
+It provides data compression and encoding schemes with enhanced performance to handle complex data in bulk.

 History

-The open-source project to build Apache Parquet began as a joint effort between Twitter and Cloudera.
+The open-source project to build Apache Parquet began as a joint effort between Twitter and Cloudera using the record shredding and assembly algorithm as described in Google's Dremel.
 Parquet was designed as an improvement on the Trevni columnar storage format created by Doug Cutting, the creator of Hadoop.
+The name 'parquet' (lit. 'small compartment') refers to a style of decorative flooring and was chosen to "evoke the bottom layer of a database with an interesting layout".
 The first version, Apache Parquet 1.0, was released in July 2013.
 Since April 27, 2015, Apache Parquet has been a top-level Apache Software Foundation (ASF)-sponsored project.

 Features

 Apache Parquet is implemented using the record-shredding and assembly algorithm, which accommodates the complex data structures that can be used to store data.
 The values in each column are stored in contiguous memory locations, providing the following benefits: